SaadHammou/sedit-text-editor/README.md

 SEDIT - Simple Text Editor
 Welcome to sedit!
-This is a very simple text editor written in Python 3.
+This is a very simple text editor written in Python 3, inspired by retro Apple II Assembly Language code editors!

 -- USE --
 Make sure seditHelp.txt is in the same directory as sedit.py!